jhvanderschee/jekyllcodex/_without-plugin/slider.md

 ### Introduction

 A lot of websites have a slider in the header.
 Twitter Bootstrap has a carousel and is often used for creating layouts.
 The code below also used Twitter Bootstrap (version 3.3.7), but simplifies things by making the default slider configurable and editable.
+Things that need to be editable by the end-user are stored in YML of the page.
+Things that are design decisions are stored in include variables.

 ### How it works